 From CPIR’s own site.

 All about early detection of developmental delays and disabilities, especially autism.

 Interested in talking to other parents whose children have developmental delays?
 Try Parent to Parent.
 They’ll connect you with other parents like yourself for support and exchange.

 Connect with the disability community and parent expertise.

-Every state has a Parent Training and Information Center, known as the PTI.
+Every state has a Parent Center.
 Some states have several.
-If you are looking to connect with state and local resources, or have questions about services and parent rights, talk to your PTI.
-Find the PTI for your state by visiting our Find Your Parent Center page, at:
+If you are looking to connect with state and local resources, or have questions about services and parent rights, talk to your Parent Center.
+Use our Find Your Parent Center page, at: